 That will give our users all-day battery life.

 Here are those links I talked about.

 Documentation, videos, guides, last year's talks.

+We've got our standard forums.
+You can interact with each other.
 You can contact us, the DTS people.

 Please go optimize your apps for energy.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.